A small organisation with a powerful reach

 Elizabeth Woods

-Communications and campaigns executive
+Communications and campaigns lead

 Freya is an advisor within the local authority support team, engaging with London boroughs and delivering projects to improve waste and resource management across the city.
 Before joining ReLondon, Freya was a consultant within the local environment team at Eunomia, and also previously worked at commercial waste provider First Mile.